 Car rental companies in Australia accept licences that are printed in English, provided they meet all other requirements.
 If you have a licence that is not in English, you will need an International Driving Permit.

 You will need to present your International Driving Permit along with your licence from your country of residence.
-The permit serves as a translation only, and is not valid unless it is presented with your original licence.
+The permit serves as a translation only, and is not valid unless it is presented alongside your original licence.

 Read more about International Driving Permits.

 It is important that you consider where you will be travelling in Australia before you make a decision about which type of car to rent.
-You should also look at mileage limitations, transmission, storage space and other important information before you make your booking.
+You should also look at mileage limitations, transmission, storage space and other important criteria before you make your booking.
 Here are some recommendations for the best type of vehicles to rent in Australia:

 Read more about which vehicles are best for a road trip in Australia.